Accounting Services

 A. SALARIES AND WAGES

-1. CLERICAL AND ADMINISTRATIVE SALARIES AND WAGES
+1. ADMINISTRATIVE SALARIES AND WAGES

 The following are examples of the treatment of administrative and clerical expenditures as direct and F&A costs: